sbusso/htdocs.dev/src/content/blog/The 10 Best Open Source Projects for Workflow Orchestration and Automation.md

 Dagster is a data orchestrator that enables defining and executing data pipelines with a focus on data quality and asset management.
 It provides a unified view of data assets, allowing users to track and manage data dependencies across pipelines.
 Dagster offers a type system for data, making it easier to ensure data integrity and consistency.
 It supports a wide range of integrations and provides a flexible and modular architecture for building data-intensive applications.

+Pros: Very advanced data management with nice UI and features.
+Cons: Complex concepts ( the recent changes to Software Defined Asset are not fully documented), requires a PhD in Data Management and Dagster to setup dataflow outside the simple cases.
 ## Luigi